 But before we get into the film, a short explanation why I am posting about it.
 There is a lot of unjustified hate when it comes to insects and arachnids.
 After a few years of sharing my photographs and stories online, trying to show their beauty as well as their importance for the healthy functioning of ecosystems on this planet, I realized that there will always be a subset of people who disagree with my point of view.
 That is fine.
 We all have our reasons.
 I do my best to explain better and educate that these animals are not out to get anyone, but sometimes it is not enough.
 Sometimes I fail.
 I often see people being bullied for their fascination with insects.
 Other times, I get bashing comments for posting photos of harmless jumping spiders.
 Let me tell you, after some time you get exhausted from having to deal with all this hate and negativity thrown at you.
 Maybe it is time to approach it from a different angle.

-(You can also watch it here, in this case start watching from 1:28.
-But I suggest you do it now, because this video will surely disappear at some point.)
+(You can also watch it here, in this case start watching from 2:02.
+I don’t know how long these clips will stay live.)

 It is quite a ride, but what I really like about this animated short is that it makes you think about what you just watched.
 It is not perfectly clear what the main character is feeling at the end.
 Everyone I showed this to seemed to take something different from the ending.
 But they all agreed this is a thought-provoking piece.
 So the next time you find a cockroach on your floor, relax, and please take a brief moment to remember this video.